 The following sections cover the preceding steps in more detail and also include some optional steps like adding a filter to the report.
 Let's use the InsideSalesLeads tracking group discussed in the preceding section to create a more advanced query and report.
-We've already created the business process to collect data from the InsideSales team and we've also created a field in the InsideSalesLeads tracking group for each process variable that we want to track.
+We've already created the business process to collect data from the InsideSalesLeads tracking group for each process variable that we want to track.
 Using this data, we'll create a report that compares the leads by region.
 We'll use a stacked bar chart to illustrate the break-down of hot and cold leads per region.